hashicorp/consul/website/source/docs/commands/exec.html.markdown

 * `-token` - The ACL token to use during requests.
 This token must have access to the prefix in the KV store as well as exec "write" access for the _rexec event.
+You can also place the desired value in `CONSUL_TOKEN` environment variable.
   Defaults to that of the agent.